 We offer a lot of choices at camp.
 From family-style meals (with lots of different freshly-prepared things to try) to plenty of different activities each day, and week-long focus programs.

-The first evening at camp, after dinner, staff present a variety show to help campers choose which focus program they would like to do each morning from 9–11.
-There are usually about 10 options, covering everything from Creative Arts through to Outdoor Living; Watershed Exploration to Group Challenge.
+The first evening at camp, after dinner, staff present a variety show to help campers choose which focus program they would like to do each morning from 9–12.
+There are usually about 10 options, covering everything from Creative Arts through to Outdoor Living; Watershed Exploration to Group Challenge; Music and archery.
 After focus choosing there’s still time for some evening fun…

 By bedtime, most campers are ready for a good night’s sleep!